Read Kate Nasser's Blog

 The 25 Worst Customer Service Stories

-1. The foul language is clearly wrong.
+1. The foul language in this story is clearly wrong.
 Will your CSRs quickly identify the other critical error in this exchange?
-Here’s the story: I had a problem with a new piece of electronic equipment and called for assistance.
+Here’s the story from Ron B: I had a problem with a new piece of electronic equipment and called for assistance.
 The first technician I talked with insisted that there was nothing wrong with his company’s equipment, that it must be my fault.
 When I explained that everything in the network had worked perfectly until I powered the new item up, he laughed at me.
 When I asked to talk to his supervisor, he responded with the infamous two letter expletive and hung up.
 I called back and spoke with a different tech who was able to resolve the problem in a matter of minutes and who then asked his supervisor to join us on the line.
 When I told the supervisor of my earlier experience, she asked me to give her one day so she could resolve the problem.
 She called back in less than fifteen minutes to tell me that she and the call center manager had reviewed the tape of the call, fired the original technician, and promoted the second one to a customer service training position.
 It went from being the worst customer service experience ever to one of the best in less than half an hour.

 Submitted by: Ron B.